Facebook-f Instagram Linkedin

 • Peritonitis

-• Gastroenteritis
+• Gastroenteritis +/- Haemorrhagic

-• Describe the technique for abdominocentesis
+• Describe the different techniques for abdominocentesis with or without an ultrasound

 Module 9: Toxicology and toxicological emergencies